 Bills may be paid in Dollars, provided there is free currency convertibility, Law 23,928 is in force and the exchange rate therein established in is of one (1) Peso per one (1) Dollar, if not payments shall only be made and accepted in Dollars, at the bank and account specified therein, provided the bank has a domicile established in the City of Buenos Aires.
 If Law 23,928 is derogated or amended, or the parity therein established does not show the actual parity between Pesos and Dollars in the free market, or there is no access to a single and free exchange market at the time of making payments, or if the Seller has access to the US currency at the mentioned exchange rate otherwise restricted, the Buyer shall, at the sole request and discretion of the Seller, (a) pay to the Seller the amount of Pesos necessary to buy, at the Seller’s discretion, (i) External Bonds of the Argentine Republic of any series, or (ii) any other Argentine public security in Dollars stated by the Seller so that, as a result of the sale of such Bonds or securities in the New York market or in another market at the Seller’s sole discretion, the Dollar amount duly billed may be obtained net of any tax, rate, charge or fee applying to the purchase and sale and/or transfer of such Bonds or securities; or (b) deliver to the Seller, at its sole discretion, i) External Bonds of the Argentine Republic of any series, or (ii) any other Argentine public security in Dollars stated by the Seller so that, as a result of the sale of such Bonds or securities in the New York market or in another market at the Seller’s sole discretion, the Dollar amount duly billed may be obtained net of any tax, rate, charge or fee applying to the purchase and sale and/or transfer of such Bonds or securities.
 Payment made hereunder shall be considered effective when and to the extent that the Dollars arising from such sale of Bonds or securities are credited to the Seller’s account.
 Under no event shall it be construed that this Section authorizes the Buyer to refuse to pay in the conditions herein provided, based on the fact that, following the date of this Agreement, (a) purchase of Dollars becomes more onerous, (b) the exchange rate is significantly increased, or (c) the parity between Pesos and Dollars established by Law 23,928 is amended.
 Particularly, the Buyer expressly waives the right to invoke the “Theory of Unforeseeability” provided for by section 1198 of the Argentine Civil Code.
-Failure to pay on time due amounts shall result in payment default and payment of an additional amount by way of interest equal to two (2) times the BAIBOR (Buenos Aires Interbanking Offered Rate) per annum for 180-days’ Dollar transactions, calculated as from the due date of the bill and until the actual payment date, notwithstanding any other right of the Parties hereunder.
+Failure to pay on time due amounts shall result in payment default and payment of an additional amount by way of interest equal to two (2) times the BAIBOR (Buenos Aires Interbank Offered Rate) per annum for 180-days’ Dollar transactions, calculated as from the due date of the bill and until the actual payment date, notwithstanding any other right of the Parties hereunder.
 Obligations to make payment under all Transactions governed by this GTC may be offset against each other, set off or recouped therefrom, or netted for payment.